yegor256/thindeck/src/jekyll/_posts/2014/jun/2014-06-24-component-view.md

 a single dimension.

 **Board** is a data storage component, much like a database.
 It can store tabular data and fetch them back on request.
-We are using

 Meter and Board are outside of scope of our solution.
 They are provided by third party companies.
 At the moment, it is